Kurento/kurento/source/knowledge/memory_fragmentation.rst

 The best option we know about is replacing ``malloc``, the standard memory allocator that comes by default with the system, with a specific-purpose allocator, written with this issue in mind in order to avoid or mitigate it as much as possible.

-Two of the most known alternative allocators are `jemalloc <http://jemalloc.net/>`__ (`code repository <https://github.com/jemalloc/jemalloc>`__) and Google's `TCMalloc <https://google.github.io/tcmalloc/>`__ (`code repository <https://github.com/google/tcmalloc>`__).
+Two of the most known alternative allocators are `Jemalloc <http://jemalloc.net/>`__ (`code repository <https://github.com/jemalloc/jemalloc>`__) and Google's `TCMalloc <https://google.github.io/tcmalloc/>`__ (`code repository <https://github.com/google/tcmalloc>`__).

-*jemalloc* has been tested with Kurento Media Server, and found to give pretty good results.
+Jemalloc has been tested with Kurento Media Server, and found to give pretty good results.
 It is important to note that internal fragmentation cannot be reduced to zero, but this alternative allocator was able to reduce memory fragmentation issues to a minimum.

 .. _knowledge-memfrag-jemalloc:

-Using jemalloc
+Using Jemalloc
 ==============

 First install it on your system.
 For the versions of Ubuntu that are explicitly supported by Kurento, you can run this command: